 Refurbishing a hotel from its current brand, Sundukovy Sisters had to retain the 4-star classification and work out a design that kept existing clients loyal while attracting new creative urban guests.

 Assuming that guests would spend a lot of time in the lobby, S+S decided to make their holidays more diverse and introduced new elements and zones: conviviality, reception, hammock, scooter rental, a lounge area with a fireplace, a soccer table, an art table for kids and a web-corner.

-In the suite, a unique WC door design solution helped optimize the space and unnecessary partitions that didn’t fit the new open space concept, were demolished.
+In the suit, a unique WC door design solution helped optimize the space and unnecessary partitions that didn’t fit the new open space concept were demolished.